 America’s Pharmacist Suzy Cohen has been a health writer for over 15 years and has dedicated her life to researching an immense variety of health topics.
 Her syndicated column, Dear Pharmacist, reaches millions of readers each week and you may have also seen her blogs on The Huffington Post.
 She has spoken on programs such as Good Morning America Health, The Dr. Oz Show, The 700 Club, The View and The Doctors.

 Her books have been featured in hundreds of magazines and interviews, and have helped millions of individuals around the world understand complicated health issues.
 Suzy recently created an exclusive supplement line including ThyroScript, a synergistic blend of herbs, nutrients, and digestive enzymes for healthy thyroid function.

-Suzy’s books Thyroid Healthy and Headache Free are included in Hypothyroid Mom’s Favorite Thyroid Books (because they are EXCELLENT).
+Suzy’s book Thyroid Healthy is included in Hypothyroid Mom’s Favorite Thyroid Books (because it is EXCELLENT).